stevespages/dev-with-steve/sphinx-documentation/_build/html/_sources/git.rst.txt

 Deploy at Heroku
 ----------------

 Sign into your Heroku account and create a new app with the name of your app.
 Do not add to pipeline.
 Choose GitHub as the deployment method.
 Connect the GitHub repo.
 Click on the `Enable Automatic Deploys` button.
 Select `Settings` and add the config variable `NODE_ENV` with a value of `production`.
-Add a Procfile to the root of your app with the contents: ``web: node bin/www``.
+Add a Procfile to the root of your app with the contents with the command for starting your app: ``web: node bin/www``.
+The command for an ordinary Express App (as opposed to an Express Application Generator app) would be ``web: node app.js``.
 Commit and push to Github.
+Access the app at http://name-of-app.herokuapp.com.

+From now on when you push changes to your app to GitHub they will be incorporated into the app hosted at Heroku.